Spurn: Old High and Low Lights

+Lighting arrangements

 Initially both lighthouses were coal-fired.
+When the low light was rebuilt in 1816, it was equipped with Argand lamps and reflectors.
+As a result, it outshone the high light; so in 1819 Smeaton's high tower was likewise fitted with Argand lamps and reflectors (24 in number).

-In 1819 Smeaton's high light was equipped with 24 Argand lamps and reflectors); later, in 1853, it was fitted with a new Fresnel lens: a large (first-order) fixed optic by Henry Lepaute of Paris.
+The wooden low light, in use after 1830, had a smaller lantern than its predecessor; in 1848, it was equipped with a small Fresnel lens (a fifth-order lenticular dioptric) and this was reused, in Walker's tower, when the low light was rebuilt in 1852.
+The following year, a Fresnel lens was installed in Smeaton's tower (the high light): this was a large (first-order) fixed optic, made by Henry Lepaute of Paris.
 (Prior to installation this lens had been exhibited at the Great Exhibition of 1851).
-Later, a red sector was added to the high light, which warned ships of hazards to the south ranging from Clee Ness to Sand Haile Flats.
+In 1867 a red sector was added, which warned ships of hazards to the south ranging from Clee Ness to Sand Haile Flats; (initially applied to the low light, it was moved to the high light in 1871).
+The high light was made occulting (once every half minute) in 1883.

-The low light, meanwhile, had also been fitted with oil lamps and reflectors in 1816.
-Then, in 1848, a small Fresnel lens (a fifth-order lenticular dioptric) had been installed, which was reused when the new tower was built in 1852.